Great Fire of Rome: Outbreak and progress of fire

 According to Tacitus, the fire began in shops where flammable goods were stored, in the region of the Circus neighboring the Caelian and Palatine Hills of Rome.
 The night brought strong winds and the flames rapidly spread along the full length of the Circus.
 The fire expanded through an area of narrow, twisting streets and closely located apartment blocks.
 In this lower area of ancient Rome, there were no large buildings such as temples, or open areas of ground, to impede the conflagration.
 It then spread along the Palatine and Caelian slopes.

 The population fled first to areas unaffected by the fire and then to the open fields and rural roads outside the city.
-Looters and arsonists were reported to have spread the flames by throwing torches or, acting in groups, hindering measures being made to halt or slow the progress of the flames.
-Some groups responsible for throwing torches and stopping those from fighting the fire were reported to have claimed they were under orders to do so.
+Tacitus alleged that looters and arsonists had spread the flames by throwing torches or, acting in groups, hindering measures to halt or slow the fire's spread.
+These groups purportedly admitted they were ordered to do so.
 The fire stopped after six days of continuous burning.
 It then reignited and burned for another three days.

 Tests into how fires spread have shown that large fires are able to create their own wind and this, combined with embers being blown to new buildings, could have caused the fire to spread further and could account for witnesses claiming that random fires started in houses that were away from the flames.
 As well as wind playing a factor in fire spread, those who had claimed to be under orders to stop people from fighting the fires never named the one who ordered them and they were also reported to have looted buildings.